What is the main difference between a short sale and foreclosure?

 Foreclosure is the legal process by which a lender reclaims ownership of a property after the homeowner fails to make mortgage payments.
 This process typically begins when a borrower defaults on their loan, leading the lender to initiate proceedings to recover their financial losses.

 Unlike a short sale, foreclosure is not voluntary.
 Homeowners lose their property, and the lender typically sells it through a public auction to recoup the remaining loan balance.
+You can read our guide on understanding the foreclosure process in Texas.

 Key Features of a Foreclosure: